fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 * Its primary purpose is to guide you on how to generate a GitHub page, to be used for learning material, i.e. lectures, or similar.
 * It can also be purpose for anything else, for that matter.
-* This setup draws from the [peaceiris actions-gh-pages][gh_actions], in specific using the [Static Site Generator with Python][gh_actions_python].
+* This setup uses the [cookiecutter-jupyter-book](https://github.com/executablebooks/cookiecutter-jupyter-book/tree/main)[^1][^2] workflow.

-    * *This serves only as a reference, as the the full explanation is below.*
+> **Note:** *This serves only as a reference, as the the full explanation is below.*

 By following these instructions, one is able to create his own website, alike this one, with a tailor-made content, quickly and with ease.
-Albeit, there are two or three things to keep in mind when doing so.
-Please read on.
+Albeit, there are two or three things to keep in mind when doing so, specified below.

 Requirements
 -------------
-Have in mind that that for a successful workflow run, the [correct python environment][venv], with all the [python package dependencies][dependencies] satisfied, is required.
+For a successful workflow run, the [correct python environment][venv], with all the [python package dependencies][dependencies] satisfied, is required.
 Our suggestion is the package manager `conda` or `mamba`, for which further details, and installation instructions, are provided in the [documentation of PyPSA-Earth creators][PyPSA-Earth].

 * There is no need for the BAU: